 First let me show you some of the typical entrances of Japanese houses.

 Typically, the floor of a Japanese house is higher than the ground.
 The entrance in the left picture is that my house and the one on the right is that of my friends'.
 In both pictures, you can see that the floor is approximately 20 centimeters (about 8 inches) higher than the ground.

 In some houses, the floor is set up even 50 to 60 centimeters (19 to 24 inches) higher than the ground.
 In my parents' house, the floor is so high that there are two footsteps to step on the floor.
-Next time I go to my parents' house, I'll take a photo and post it here.
+These photos below are the photos of the entrance of my parents' house.↓

 Then as you can see in the pictures, we often place our shoes on the border between the floor of the house and the ground.
 But what if we have many guests coming over or if each family member has more than a pair of shoes?
 We can't put all the shoes there, can we?
 Should we carry our shoes in with us?